fixm-ccb/fixm-user-manual-4.3.0/docs/how-to-create-application/sample-xml.md

 # Sample XML

-Below is a sample XML document that validates against the Example Extension described in this section:
+Below is a sample XML document that validates against the ExampleMessage Application described in this section:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>